LinkedPasts/linked-places-format/tsv_0.5.md

 ### _## required ##_
 #### **id**

 Contributor's internal identifier.
-This must stay consistent throughout accessioning workflow, including subsequent updates
+This must be unique within the dataset, and will stay consistent throughout accessioning workflow, including subsequent updates.

 #### **title**